casino chips with an abstract background and eco-sustainable icons, representing: sustainability for casinos

 Share

-With a background in political science and journalism, I’ve always been driven by curiosity—whether exploring new ideas or new places.
-That journey led me to iGaming and performance marketing, industries where strategy and bold ideas drive results.
+With a background in political science and journalism, I’ve always been driven by curiosity, whether exploring new ideas or new places.
+That journey led me to iGaming and digital marketing, industries where strategy and bold ideas drive results.
 Now, at ESG iGaming, I channel that same passion into fostering sustainable growth, helping companies integrate eco-conscious practices while building trust and long-term value.

 Leave comment